AdobeDocs/marketo-learn.en/help/tutorial-inherited-instance/log-crm-sync-errors-for-easy-troubleshootig.md

 # Log CRM Sync Errors for Easy Troubleshooting

 As a Marketo Engage administrator, checking if your instance is in sync with your CRM should be a key part of your daily routine.
-While the Notifications section (find it on the top right corner of your Marketo Engage interface) is where you will start to find and investigate frequent syncing issues, there is a pro tip that could help you manage the instance health in an organized manner.
+While the [Notifications section](https://experienceleague.adobe.com/docs/marketo/using/product-docs/core-marketo-concepts/miscellaneous/notification-types.html) (find it on the top right corner of your Marketo Engage interface) is where you will start to find and investigate frequent syncing issues, there is a pro tip that could help you manage the instance health in an organized manner.
 Adobe Marketo Champion, Amy Goldfine recommends admin users keep a log of CRM Sync errors to make troubleshooting easier.

 ## Why keep a record of CRM Sync Errors?

-By logging the CRM Sync errors, Marketo Engage admins can review the issues and trends with the CRM administrator to fix the root cause.
+By logging the CRM Sync errors, Marketo Engage admins can review the issues and trends with the CRM administrators to fix the root cause.
 Follow the steps below to document your CRM Sync issues for your instance.

 ## How to keep a log of CRM Sync Errors